Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

 \section{Experimental Results}

-To demonstrate the generality of our approach, we conducted the experimental analysis by focusing on three main research questions: \textit{How does \ouracronym{} compare with PFL and state-of-the-art DFL approaches when predicting parameters \textbf{(Q1)}~appearing exclusively in the constraints, or in both the objective and constraints?} Then, \textit{\textbf{(Q2)}~how does \ouracronym{} fare against a PFL method that solves the problem as a two-stage stochastic optimization problem at inference time?} Finally, \textit{\textbf{(Q3)}~how does \ouracronym{} compare with PFL and state-of-the-art DFL approaches when predicting parameters only in the objective function?}
+To demonstrate the generality of our approach, we conducted the experimental analysis by focusing on four research questions: \begin{enumerate} \item How does \ouracronym{} compare with PFL and state-of-the-art DFL approaches when predicting parameters appearing exclusively in the constraints, or in both the objective and constraints? \item How does \ouracronym{} fare against a PFL method that solves a two-stage stochastic optimization approach via SAA at inference time? \item How does \ouracronym{} compare with PFL and state-of-the-art DFL approaches when predicting parameters exclusively in the objective function? \item How does \ouracronym{} perform on a problem that falls outside the scope of existing DFL methods? \end{enumerate}

-In our experimental evaluations, when utilizing \ouracronym{}, we employ a linear regression model to predict the mean of a Gaussian distribution, from which we draw one sample of $\hat{y}$ per gradient estimation (i.e., $S=1$), which we found to work best in practice.
-The standard deviation of the distribution is trainable but non-contextual (i.e., remains independent of the input features).
-Although we could use the features to predict the standard deviation as well, in practice this does not provide additional benefits.
-Since SFGE suffers from high variance \cite{greensmith2004variance}, we employ \emph{standardization of the regret on each mini-batch} as a mitigation strategy.
-For more details about these considerations, we refer the reader to the supplementary material.
-All the experiments were run on a laptop with an Intel(R) Core(TM) i7-1065G7 1.30GHz CPU and 16GB of RAM.
+In our experimental evaluation, we use linear regression models for each method.
+This is common practice in DFL evaluations and is done to obtain a misspecified predictive model -- a setting in which DFL is most promising~\cite{elmachtoub2022smart, mandi2020smart, mandi2022decision, mandi2023decision, schutte2023robust, berden2025solver}.
+When utilizing \ouracronym{}, the model predicts the mean of a Gaussian distribution, from which we draw one sample of $\hat{y}$ per gradient estimation (i.e., $S=1$), which we found to work best in practice (see Appendix~\ref{appendix:distr_and_grad}).
+For each dataset, we use a training-validation-test split of 80\%, 10\%, and 10\%, respectively.
+We refer the reader to the appendices for more details about implementation and related discussions.
+All the experiments were run on a machine equipped with an Intel(R) Core(TM) i7-1065G7 1.30GHz CPU and 16GB of RAM.
+All code and data are available at \url{https://github.com/matsilv/sfge-dfl}.